rh1rich/esphome-ifan04/README.md

 ### New external components

 Due to the fact that the "custom components" were removed from ESPHome (2025.2.0), I was (finally) forced to engage with the creation of external components. 🙂
-Therefore, I have now implemented the RC receiver as its own external component `ifan_remote`, which is also stored in its own GitHub [repository] (https://github.com/rh1rich/esphome-ifan-remote).
+Therefore, I have now implemented the RC receiver as its own external component `ifan_remote`, which is also stored in its own [GitHub repository](https://github.com/rh1rich/esphome-ifan-remote).

 On this occasion, I also implemented an idea I had been nurturing for a long time: The sound output of the buzzer should be easier to handle and also be usable for notifications from HA.
 The idea was to develop a component that, similar to the `rtttl` component, outputs any beep sequence through a binary buzzer.
-The result was the `morse_code` component (GitHub [repository] (https://github.com/rh1rich/esphome-morse-code)), which is used in the new version of this IFAN04 template.
+The result was the `morse_code` component ([GitHub repository](https://github.com/rh1rich/esphome-morse-code)), which is used in the new version of this IFAN04 template.

 ### Buzzer